ansys/pyadditive/doc/source/getting_started/index.rst

     .. warning::

        ``PYANSYS_PYPI_PRIVATE_PAT`` must be defined for ``tox`` to run to completion.
-       See note above for more information.
+       See preceding note for more information.

 #.
 Optionally, install the project in editable mode: